OfficialHisha/Tower-Unite-Piano-Bot/README.md

 # Tower Unite Piano Bot
+Note that this version is obsolete and is no longer supported.
+However, it is still available in case some people want to play around with it.

 This program will play the pasted song in Tower United.

 You are free to download, modify and redistribute modified versions of the software under the GNU General Public License V3.